danielteberian/RoomSim/README.md

 never wanders off will just keep behaving like it's a single-room sim, same as before this feature existed.

+## Economy: gathering and bartering

+There's no built-in currency — characters carry an `inventory` of named items (counts only, e.g. `3 lemon, 1 rock, 2 cup`), and on their turn they can:

+- **Gather** — pick up a natural material from wherever they currently are (a lemon, a stick, a shell, seawater — whatever fits the location); 1-2 units land in their inventory.
+Not gated by a fixed recipe list — whatever short item name the model produces is what gets tracked, so what counts as "money" or "goods" is whatever the cast converges on, not something set in advance.
+- **Give/sell/barter** — hand some quantity of a carried item to anyone physically in the same location.
+This is how payment, trades, gifts, and bribes all happen; it's one-directional per turn (like dialogue), so a two-sided trade plays out as two people's turns in sequence, not a single atomic swap.
+Only works on someone in the same location — you can't mail someone a rock.

+Both mechanics are always available, regardless of whether the scenario is `locked` — see `seed.py` for a ready-made "marooned on an island, build the biggest lemonade stand business" setup that uses them, or set your own scenario/goal via the dashboard and let characters invent their own gather/trade items as they go.
+There's no built-in win condition or leaderboard — each character's current inventory shows in their dashboard card, so it's visible at a glance who's accumulating what.

 ## Cost and pacing

 Each automatic turn is 1 API call (character) + up to 1 more (harm adjudication,